jagsgill/Integrations/gateway-metrics-grafana-kubernetes/README.md

 # Getting Started
 Before getting started, you must copy an API Gateway license file to the `./gateway/license` directory.

-This example has been tested using the following versions of Kubernetes:
+This example has been tested using Kubernetes 1.22.
-* Kubernetes 1.22 on GKE

 ## Setup
-You need to have a Kubernetes cluster up and running (4 cores and 16 GB RAM), as well as Gcloud, Kubectl and Helm deployed to your workstation.
+You need to have a Kubernetes cluster up and running (4 cores and 16 GB RAM), as well as Kubectl and Helm deployed to your workstation.
 Make should also be installed on your workstation.
-Once the cluster is up and running, use the connection string provided by GKE so that you can connect from your workstation.
-For exemple, on a terminal of your workstation, it would be something like:
+Once the cluster is up and running, ensure you can connect to it from your workstation and have the proper rights (cluster role binding to a cluster admin role may be required).
-`gcloud container clusters get-credentials <cluster-name> --zone <cluster zone> --project <project>`

-Also ensure that you have the necessary admin right on GKE:
-`kubectl create clusterrolebinding cluster-admin-binding --clusterrole cluster-admin --user <your GKE credentials>`

 You can then deploy an ephemeral gateway by running the command `make install`